Watch our free webinar: What do farmers and rural businesses want from the first 100 days of a Labour Government?

 clock • 3 min read

-The agricultural and rural business community stands at a pivotal moment with the transition to a Labour Government.
-To address the pressing questions and opportunities that lie ahead, Farmers Guardian, in partnership with Carter Jonas, is hosting an exclusive webinar on Thursday, August 1, at 7pm.
-This is your chance to join industry leaders and fellow farmers in a crucial discussion about the future of the sector.
+The agricultural and rural business community stood at a pivotal moment with the transition to a Labour Government.
+To address the pressing questions and opportunities ahead, Farmers Guardian, in partnership with Carter Jonas, hosted an exclusive webinar on August 1, 2024.
+It was a chance to join industry leaders and fellow farmers in a crucial discussion about the future of the sector.

 Hosted by FG editor, Olivia Midgley